 In addition to emergency vehicles currently defined in the California Vehicle Code, the following local agency vehicles must be operable 24 hours per day, 365 days per week.

 Any interruption in their regular use could jeopardize the health and safety of the communities they serve.
 Given the most likely current or future ZEV options will depend upon a consistently accessible source of electricity, the risk of disruption whether due to an earthquake, public safety power shutoff, rolling brownout, wildfire, flood, or other natural disaster is too great to risk the operability of these vehicles and health and safety of Californians:

 - Valve trucks, welding trucks, and other vehicles essential to the repair and maintenance of water, wastewater, and other utilities.
-These are particularly critical during and following the very events that could interrupt the ability of ZEVs to operate. - Vehicles used by open space, regional park, and other agencies to spot wildfires, mitigate wildfires, rescue lost or injured hikers, and prevent poaching of animals. - Vehicles used by mosquito abatement and vector control agencies to prevent and disrupt the proliferation and uncontrolled spread of dangerous known and unknown vectors.
+These are particularly critical during and following the very events that could interrupt the ability of ZEVs to operate. - Vehicles used by open space, regional park, and other agencies to spot wildfires, mitigate wildfires, rescue lost or injured hikers, and prevent poaching of animals. - Vehicles used by mosquito abatement and vector control agencies to prevent and disrupt the proliferation and uncontrolled spread of dangerous known and unknown vectors. - Vehicles used for grading of gravel and dirt roads.
+Thirty-nine percent of County-maintained roads in Nevada County are dirt or gravel, so grading equipment should be exempt from the requirements for this essential service.

 In addition, we are requesting a Small Agency/Department automatic exemption based on fiscal hardship.
-We also request you expand the existing delayed implementation for small vehicle fleets in non-designated (non-low population) counties to include agencies that purchase less than two vehicles in a calendar year.
+We also request you expand the existing delayed implementation for small vehicle fleets in non-designated (non-low population) counties to include agencies that purchase fewer than two vehicles in a calendar year.

 Otherwise, the current "rounding-up" rule would apply the regulation to 100% of vehicles purchased by agencies purchasing just one vehicle in the initial three-year implementation period even though that period is intended to only require 50% of vehicles comply.
-Agencies purchasing just one vehicle in a calendar year are the smallest agencies in the state that are least capable to comply with the reporting mandates and costs associated with the regulation.
-Moreover, in purchasing just one vehicle an agency has no means to mitigate the added cost of ZEV additions as an agency purchasing multiple vehicles can by strategically purchasing 50% ICE vehicles for the vehicle models that may be least affordable as ZEVs.
+Agencies purchasing just one vehicle in a calendar year are the smallest agencies in the state that are the least able to comply with the reporting mandates and costs associated with the regulation.
+Moreover, in purchasing just one vehicle, an agency has no means to mitigate the added cost of ZEV additions as an agency purchasing multiple vehicles can by strategically purchasing 50% ICE vehicles for the vehicle models that may be least affordable as ZEVs.